Edivri/proqrammer/README.md

 Hi there 👋
-I Am A Software Engineer and FullStack Developer working JavaScript 💛 and Flutter 💙 Here are some ideas to get you started:
+I Am A Software Engineer working JavaScript 💛 and Flutter 💙 Here are some ideas to get you started:

 🔭 I’m currently working on ...
 Side Projects 💻💡💡💡